“Because of” in Italian

 The plant died because of the cold.

-These two expressions, which mean “because of” or “due to,” are basically synonyms in Italian and, in most cases, can be used interchangeably.
+As I mentioned before, these two expressions are basically synonyms in Italian and can be used interchangeably.

 Ho fatto tardi per via del traffico – Ho fatto tardi a causa del traffico